Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 Is It REALLY the best Horror Night in the World

 Yes and no. It regularly features in the Golden Tickets Award for Best Halloween Event but is usually pipped into second place by Universals Halloween Horror Nights in Orlando.
 So to claim it’s the best is possibly a stretch.
-However, we think it maybe loses out due to popularity rather than actually being worse.
+However, we think it may lose out due to popularity rather than actually being worse.

 So many people know about and Visit the Universal Nights and there is no denying they are great events.
 But for us, they are not at the same level as Knotts Scary.
 They feel very corporate and clinical, and the events are seriously overcrowded, to the point you need multiple nights to experience them all, or an expensive Fast Pass, whereas you can easily do Knotts in one night as the queues are much smaller.
 The Monsters at Universal are epic, and the use of well-known IPs really adds to the night, along with great set design, but it just lacks the quaint, personal, and overall immersion of the Knotts Berry nights.

 Other than that, it’s no contest.
-Between the two it’s a little subjective, but Knotts Scary and Universals Halloween Horror nights knock the pants off the rest of the competition.
+Between the two it’s a little subjective, but Knotts Scary and Universal Orlando’s Halloween Horror nights knock the pants off the rest of the competition.

 Our Guide to the Best Halloween Horror Nights in the USA.